Herbert Gehrke: Life

 Rapid increases in membership accompanied the Nazi rise to power and the party's successful power grab at the start of 1933, and this triggered a succession of organisational changes to the structure and hierarchy of the SA.
-Early in 1933 Gehrke's group was upgraded again, becoming an autonomous SA unit ("Sturmbann"), finally promoted again on 6 August 1933 to "Standard 15" troop.
+Early in 1933 Gehrke's group was upgraded again, becoming an autonomous SA unit ("Sturmbann"), finally promoted again on 6 August 1933 to Standarte 15.
 By this time Gehrke and his unit had acquired notoriety for their savage rounding up of left-wing extremists.
 An exercise later known as Köpenick's week of bloodshed (die "Köpenicker Blutwoche") had taken place in June 1933, and involved known political opponents of the Nazi government.
 Raids on people's homes had included not merely searches for weapons, but also approximately 500 arrests.
 Some of the detainees were tortured and at least 23 died.
 It was only much later, after the fall of the Nazi regime, that the events of that week could be presented to a court of law, at which point it was confirmed that the killings had constituted murders.
 Victims included the Social Democratic former minister president of Mecklenburg-Schwerin, Johannes Stelling and Anton Schmau who died later from gunshot wounds.
 The shots were thought to have been fired by Gehrke himself.
-Directly after the events, however, in July 1933 Gehrke was promoted to the rank of "SA-Obersturmbannführer" ("Senior SA unit leader") in recognition of his contribution to implementing the [Nazi] national revolution" ("in Anerkennung seiner Verdienste um die Durchführung der nationalen Revolution").
-In February 1934 another promotion followed for Gehrke, this time to the rank of SA "Standartenführer".
+Directly after the events, however, in July 1933 Gehrke was promoted to the rank of SA-Obersturmbannführer ("Senior SA unit leader") in recognition of his contribution to implementing the [Nazi] national revolution" ("in Anerkennung seiner Verdienste um die Durchführung der nationalen Revolution").
+In February 1934 another promotion followed for Gehrke, this time to the rank of SA-Standartenführer.
 This put him in charge of around 3,000 SA men in the Köpenick district.
-He continued to lead the "Standard 15" troop to 30 April 1935 after which, on 1 May 1935, he became an SA leader, allocated the SA Brigades 28 and 29.
+He continued to lead Standarte 15 until 30 April 1935 after which, on 1 May 1935, he became an SA leader, allocated the SA Brigades 28 and 29.
 He retained these responsibilities until 31 July 1939.

-Outside the Nazi paramilitary world, in 1933 Herbert Gehrke became deputy chairman of the Köpenick office of the local health insurance ("Ortskrankenkasse") provider.
+Outside the Nazi paramilitary world, in 1933 Gehrke became deputy chairman of the Köpenick office of the local health insurance ("Ortskrankenkasse") provider.

-After 1941 Gehrke took part in World War II as a soldier.
+After 1941, Gehrke took part in World War II as a soldier.
 By 1945 he had reached the rank of Oberleutnant.
 Shortly before the war ended he was killed in battle.
 He is buried in a military cemetery in Sandweiler in the south-eastern part of Luxembourg.